Lala Kent Boyfriend: ‘Pump Rules’ Star Admits To Handing Out NDA And Explains Why

 — WHITE KANYE (@itsjameskennedy) January 17, 2017

 “Yes.
 I have people sign an NDA that I am around.
-I like to know what is being posted, if I happen to appear in a snap, picture, video, etc. The fact that these people have been hit on a hit show for 5 years and are shocked by this, scares me.
+I like to know what is being posted, if I happen to appear in a snap, picture, video, etc. The fact that these people have been hit on a hit show for five years and are shocked by this, scares me.
 Y’all need a new team.
 Being on a reality tv show is one thing.
 Me being in my safe place and being filmed and posted is another,” Lala Kent explained in a lengthy tweet, where she admitted to getting contracts in place for people who hang around her.

 No word on whether she had Tom Sandoval and Ariana Madix sign contracts.
 The three of them hang out quite a bit and Stassi clearly didn’t believe Ariana when she talked about the agreement and never having signed on.
 But on Twitter, Kent couldn’t help but call out Schroeder for digging so deep.
 Her co-stars are convinced that Lala’s boyfriend had something to do with this contract, but it sounds like Kent is taking sole responsibility for it.

 “When u don’t have a team there ain’t nobody2call baby.
 Stop playing like ur a somebody.
-Ur welcome 4 season 5.
-Stassi, welcome back baby,” Lala Kent wrote on Twitter after learning that Schroeder had written a lengthy Twitter post about her, sharing that Kent should be thankful for the success the show has given her – a show that only exists because of what Schroeder, Kristen Doute and Katie Maloney has done over the years.
+Ur welcome for Season 5.
+Stassi, welcome back baby,” Lala Kent wrote on Twitter after learning that Schroeder had written a lengthy Twitter post about her, sharing that Kent should be thankful for the success the show has given her – a show that only exists because of what Schroeder, Kristen Doute, and Katie Maloney has done over the years.

 And it sounds like some people think that Schroeder is more popular than Lala Kent simply based on the number of followers she has on social media.
 But Kent explains that she should be more famous because Stassi has been on the show for five years, where Lala has only filmed Vanderpump Rules for two.